Rastafari: Europe

 During the 1950s and 1960s, Rastas were among the thousands of Caribbean migrants who settled in the United Kingdom, leading to small groups appearing in areas of London such as Brixton and Notting Hill in the 1950s.
 By the late 1960s, Rastafari had attracted converts from the second generation of British Caribbean people, spreading beyond London to cities like Birmingham, Leicester, Liverpool, Manchester, and Bristol.
 Its spread was aided by the gang structures that had been cultivated among black British youth by the rudeboy subculture, and gained increasing attention in the 1970s through reggae's popularity.
 According to the 2001 United Kingdom Census there are about 5000 Rastafari living in England and Wales.
 Clarke described Rastafari as a small but "extremely influential" component of black British life.

-Rastafari also established itself in various continental European countries, among them the Netherlands, Germany, Portugal, and France, gaining a particular foothold among black migrant populations but also attracting white converts.
+Rastafari also established itself in various continental European countries, among them the Netherlands, Germany, Portugal, Ukraine, and France, gaining a particular foothold among black migrant populations but also attracting white converts.
 In France for instance it established a presence in two cities with substantial black populations, Paris and Bordeaux, while in the Netherlands, it attracted converts within the Surinamese migrant community.

 Australasia and Asia

 Rastafari attracted membership from within the Maori population of New Zealand, and the Aboriginal population of Australia.
-Rastafari has also established a presence in Japan, and in Israel, primarily among those highlighting similarities between Judaism and Rastafari.
+Rastafari has also established a presence in Japan, including a small rural community of Rasta musicians in Yoshino.
+Japanese Rastafari emerged from the 1960s counterculture and focuses on issues such as rural communities, colonialism, imperialism, capitalism and the environment.
+Rastafari is also established in Israel, primarily among those highlighting similarities between Judaism and Rastafari.